svshaf/soapui-automation/Reusing Groovy scripts in SoapUI project.md

 		  |-Script2
 		| ...

-Let’s suppose that we have to generate the unique [UUID](https://tools.ietf.org/rfc/rfc4122.txt) value for using in different Test Steps of our project (for example, as the _'correlationId'_ parameter of 'SOAP Request' TestSteps).
+Suppose, we need to generate the unique [UUID](https://tools.ietf.org/rfc/rfc4122.txt) value for using in different Test Steps of our project (for example, as the _'correlationId'_ parameter of 'SOAP Request' TestSteps).

 Add the following code in **Script1** under the **ScriptLibrary\Scripts**: